ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 This is a POSIX system based test code for a XBee remote unit.
 Written in C but embedded in a QT/C++ wrapper which emulates the environment for the test code.
+It can be run with any adapter interface board that contains a USB-serial converter, or with a board having a serial interface plus an external USB-serial converter.

 The purpose is to provide a PC Linux based testbed for emulating remote system firmware that is capable of communicating directly with an XBee over a serial port, and working as a remote unit.
 The emulator is not an AVR emulator.
 Rather